sdeigm/uni-meter/doc/input/Solaredge.md

-# Using Solaredge electrical meter input source
+# Using a Solaredge electrical meter input source

 To use a Solaredge electrical meter as an input source, set up the `/etc/uni-meter.conf` file as
 follows: